Kredence/DC33_TheArchitects/IP Badge/Dev/README.md

 ## Status

 **This project is currently under active development.**
-Expect incomplete features, changing configurations, and iterative updates.
+Expect incomplete features, changing configurations, and all that.
 Contributions and testing are welcome.

+Please be kind, this is my first swing at as project of this size :)

 ---